mehuljn/fuel-plugin-designate/README.md

 git clone https://github.com/mehuljn/fuel-plugin-designate
 cd fuel-plugin-designate
 ```
-### Using the fuel plugin builder build the plugin
+### Using fuel plugin builder build the final plugin
 `fpb --build .`

 __If the above commands gives errors it might require come additional rpmbuild or deb packages which need to be installed__
-### Once the Plugin is built ,use the below command to install the plugin in fuel
+### Once plugin build is completed ,install or import the plugin in fuel
 `fuel plugin --install <path to plugin rpm file>`

-### The plugin should now be available under plugins in Fuel UI
+### This newly built plugin should now be available under plugins tab in Fuel UI

-#### Once the deployment is completed ,for automatic integration please ensure that the new notification handler is used to replace the older neutron.py and base.py files
+#### Once above steps are completed ,for automatic neutron integration please ensure that the new notification handler is used and designate dashboard is installed.

 ## Designate Dashboard

 Integrate Designate Dashboard by Manually Installing on all Controllers
 https://github.com/openstack/designate-dashboard/tree/stable/liberty

-Ensure the change to designatedashboard/____init____.py for pbr version
+Ensure the change to designatedashboard/____init____.py for pbr version is completed

 ## Changes to Fuel Designate Plugin for MOS 8.0